-Effect: on a historic property occurs when an undertaking may alter the characteristics of a historic property qualifying it for inclusion in or eligibility for the National Register of Historic Places (36 CFR § 800.16(i)).
+Effect: On a historic property occurs when an undertaking may alter the characteristics of a historic property qualifying it for inclusion in or eligibility for the National Register (36 CFR § 800.16(i)).

 Excluded Activities: These activities have limited potential to affect historic properties and only require review by the Agency Official.
 They are excluded from further review by the SHPO, although they may be contacted for advice and guidance.